MaxwellJung/ecem202a/docs/index.md

 |:--:|
 | Figure X. 71.mov modified using pixel sampling + multiplication |

 This attack combines the Pixel Sampling and Multiplication Attacks.
 The original video is first processed by the Sampling Attack, generating an intermediate version.
 This output is then fed into the Multiplication Attack to produce the final video.
-By chaining these methods, the attack mitigates each one's limitations.
-For instance, the Multiplication Attack cannot scale a pixel with a value of [0,0,0], as multiplying zero yields no change; however, the preceding Sampling Attack can replace such pixels with others from the original frame.
-Additionally, while sampling reduces the color palette, multiplication expands the range of color values, potentially broadening the overall color spectrum.
-A noted drawback of this combined approach is some loss of detail.
+Combining two attacks has the benefit of complementing each attack’s weakness.
+For instance, the Multiplication Attack cannot scale a pixel with a value of [0,0,0], as multiplying zero yields no change; however, the preceding Sampling Attack can replace such pixels with a non-zero pixel from the original frame.
+Additionally, while sampling suffers from a limited color palette, multiplication expands the range of color values, potentially broadening the overall color spectrum.
+A noted drawback of this combined approach is some loss of texture and facial detail due to error accumulation from each attack.

 ---